gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Topical_Agents/immunomodulators.md

 - Must provide documentation of patient's clinical response to treatment and ongoing safety monitoring

-**AR** - pimecrolimus and tacrolimus: a PA is required for patients younger than 2 years old
+**AR** - Pimecrolimus and Tacrolimus: a PA is required for patients younger than 2 years old

 ## Links